lpzun/cuba/examples/benchmarks/README.md

 ### 13. Files and Folder Crawler
 ##### Description
-This is a multi-threaded java program that takes a filepath and recursively goes through each folder and displays the contents of each
+This is a multi-threaded java program that takes a filepath and recursively goes through each folder and displays the contents of each folder.

 ##### URL